 The information concerning occupation, sector and company size were copied from the NWCS 2019, unless the participant had changed jobs between the NWCS 2019 and one of the waves of the NWCS-COVID-19.
 Respondents who had changed jobs were asked whether this had been a consequence of COVID-19.
-In addition, we established the new job title and sector of the occupation, and we measured the size of the company where the respondent was now working.
+In addition, we obtained the new job title, sector, and company size.
 These questions were based on the NWCS 2013 (see Zwieten et al., 2014).
-The question concerning company size was identical to the question asked in the NWCS 2019.